How Do I Get My Poetry Book Published?

 Most poetry books sell poorly and lose money for the publishers.
 That’s why publishers are choosy about poetry projects.
 The question poets need to ask themselves before approaching a publisher is, “Keeping in mind that most poetry books lose money, what can I offer this publisher?”

-We have to erase from our minds the notion that we are doing the publisher a favor by submitting our work.
+We must erase from our minds the notion that we are doing the publisher a favor by submitting our work.
 (Read that previous sentence again.)

 The first question a publisher asks might be, "Does this poet have a readership?
 What credentials does she have?"